 Since 2016, the Youth Access to Nature Fund has provided thousands of children in the Bay Area with the opportunity to engage in environmental education programs, explore natural areas, and become stewards of our natural heritage.
 Young people have been able to see the ocean for the first time, visit the awe-inspiring redwoods, get their hands dirty in the soil, and have the formative experiences in nature that all children deserve.
 Our hope is that these experiences both in the outdoors and in communities help young people reach their full potential and inspire them to protect our natural resources for themselves and for future generations.

-PLEASE NOTE: In 2018, the Youth Access to Nature Fund will accept grant proposals on an invitation-only basis.
+PLEASE NOTE: The Youth Access to Nature Fund accepts grant proposals on an invitation-only basis.

 2018 Youth Access to Nature Fund Grantees

 $50,000 – Acta Non Verba: Youth Urban Farm Project

-To provide low-income youth of color in East Oakland with ongoing, hands-on, nature-based experiences.
+To provide 150 East Oakland low-income youth of color and their families with ongoing, safe, hands-on, nature-based experiences.